microsoft/kubernetes-learning-path/what-is-kubernetes/what-is-kubernetes.md

+New to Kubernetes?
+This section is all about learning Kubernetes in a way that is fun and accessible.
+Tag along with Phippy and her niece, Zee, as they explore various components of Kubernetes, from pods to deployments, in this fun, illustrative children’s book.

+Then explore the “What is Kubernetes?” page to learn more about the key Kubernetes concepts.

 # A Kubernetes story - Phippy goes to the zoo
 *Tag along with Phippy and her niece, Zee, as they explore various components of Kubernetes, from pods to deployments, in this fun, illustrative children’s book.* https://aka.ms/k8s/LearnwithPhippy